 Abrasion testing is critical for porous structures, as poor integrity can have adverse effects in-vivo.
-The most commonly performed test is Taber abrasion, which consists of a circular porous coating sample which is repeatedly contacted by an abrasive wheel.
-Results can be used for comparative purposes when evaluating coating types of suppliers or compared to general acceptance criteria set by a regulatory agency
+The most commonly performed test is Taber abrasion, which consists of a circular sample repeatedly contacted by an abrasive wheel.
+Results are used for comparative purposes when evaluating coating types of suppliers or compared to general acceptance criteria set by a regulatory agency.

 Rotating Beam Fatigue (ASTM F1160)

 Rotating beam testing consists of an hourglass-shaped, coated rod which is loaded about its long axis as a beam.
-During testing, the specimen’s surface material is subject to the greatest amount of stress, making this an ideal test for determining properties of a porous structure.
+During testing, the specimen’s surface material is subject to the greatest amount of stress, making this an ideal test for determining properties of a porous coating.

 Element’s metallurgical laboratories perform a variety of evaluations on porous coating samples, including coating thickness, coating surface roughness, volume percent void, and morphology of pores.

 Our metallurgical evaluation tools